dulbrich/ward-cleaning-2025-3/docs/CONTACTS.md

 - Allow users to mark/unmark individuals as "do not contact"
 - Clearly indicate which members should not be contacted
 - Distinguish between imported users and registered users
-- Store "do not contact" preferences in the database
+- Store "do not contact" preferences in the database using anonymous hashing
 - Maintain mobile-friendly UI consistent with existing design

 ## User Types Display